downshift-js/downshift/src/hooks/useCombobox/README.md

 ```

 > This deprecates the "selectedItemChanged" prop.
 If you are using the prop
-> already, make sure you change to "itemToKey" as the former will be removed in
+> already, make sure you change to "itemToKey" as the former is removed in v9.
+A
-> the next Breaking Change update.
-A migration example:
+> migration example:

 ```js
 // initial items.